Jane Branstetter Stranch: Federal judicial service

 On August 6, 2009, President Barack Obama announced that he had nominated Stranch to a vacancy on the United States Court of Appeals for the Sixth Circuit, to the seat vacated by Judge Martha Craig Daughtrey, who assumed senior status on January 1, 2009.
-Stranch was one of several candidates whom NashvillePost.com had reported in April 2009 was being considered for the seat, along with United States District Judge William Joseph Haynes, Jr., United States District Judge Bernice B. Donald, Nashville criminal defense attorney David Raybin and Vanderbilt University Law School Professor Lisa Schultz Bressman.
+Stranch was one of several candidates whom NashvillePost.com had reported in April 2009 was being considered for the seat, along with United States District Judge William Joseph Haynes Jr., United States District Judge Bernice B. Donald, Nashville criminal defense attorney David Raybin and Vanderbilt University Law School Professor Lisa Schultz Bressman.
 In addition, in the February 8, 2009 Nashville Tennessean, Stranch was interviewed by the newspaper about her interest in the vacancy, and she told The Tennessean that "I think there's value in a judge having a great deal of federal experience, but also one who's litigated.
 I would hope to bring to the bench a fair temperament but also an understanding of what it means to be a litigator in the courts."
-After a more than one-year wait, the United States Senate confirmed Stranch on September 13, 2010 by a 71–21 vote.
+After a more than one-year wait, the United States Senate confirmed Stranch on September 13, 2010, by a 71–21 vote.
 She waited longer than any other Obama nominee to receive a confirmation vote by the Senate.
 She received her commission on September 15, 2010.
+On January 29, 2024, she announced her intent to assume senior status upon confirmation of a successor, and later assumed senior status on July 14, 2025.

 Notable opinions

 In United States v.
 Edward L. Young, the Sixth Circuit considered whether a mandatory 15-year sentence, as required under the Armed Career Criminal Act (ACCA) constituted cruel and unusual punishment for a convicted felon who possessed seven shotgun shells.
 Young's prior felony offenses, for burglary, had occurred roughly twenty years before he was found with the shells.
 On September 11, 2014, a three-judge panel, including Judge Stranch, upheld the sentence.
 But Judge Stranch wrote a concurrence to express her view on mandatory minimum sentencing: "I therefore join the continuous flood of voices expressing concern that the ACCA and other mandatory minimum laws are ineffective in achieving their purpose and damaging to our federal criminal justice system and our nation.
 I commend this case as another example of the need to reconsider the ACCA and mandatory sentencing in general."

-On December 17, 2021, Stranch wrote the majority opinion in a 2-1 decision upholding a Biden Administration requirement that all federal employees and contractors be vaccinated from COVID-19, and corporations with over 100 employees be either vaccinated or tested weekly.
+On December 17, 2021, Stranch wrote the majority opinion in a 2–1 decision upholding a Biden administration requirement that all federal employees and contractors be vaccinated from COVID-19, and corporations with over 100 employees be either vaccinated or tested weekly.